NRamrakh/Visual-Analytics-for-Covid-19-Data/Readme.md

 1)This dataset contains the data of all the measures taken by governments of different countries to control the pandemic: https://www.acaps.org/covid-19-government-measures-dataset

-2) This dataset contains the real time data of covid-19 cases country wise : Real-time Covid 19 Data | Kaggle
+2) This dataset contains the real time data of covid-19 cases country wise : https://www.kaggle.com/gauravduttakiit/covid-19

-3) This dataset contains Covid-19 healthy diet dataset country wise:
+3) This dataset contains Covid-19 healthy diet dataset country wise: https://www.kaggle.com/mariaren/covid19-healthy-diet-dataset
-COVID-19 Healthy Diet Dataset | Kaggle

 ## Target Users and Tasks: